lastmjs/zwitterion/README.md

 npm start
 ```

-Make sure in your client code to include the following script tag before other files are requested.
+Make sure to include `browser-config.js` in your client code before other files are requested.
 For example:
 ```
 //index.html